Financial Aid Programs

 In Scholarships you will find information on:

-• Academic scholarships available for freshmen
+• Academic scholarships available for first-year students

 • Procedures to use scholarships received from private organizations to meet LMU expenses with Student Accounts